 This area like its famous neighbour to the north, Bolgheri, specialises in French grapes and a Tuscan take on Bordeaux.
 Not that there aren’t very good Sangiovese-based wines here, but they are in a minority.
 The drive towards quality was formally recognised by the promotion from DOC to DOCG status in November 2011 and came into force for the 2011-12 season.

 You can tell that the Val di Cornia is a relatively new quality wine area (DOC granted 1989) because, like Bolgheri, it has pretty flexible rules about which grapes you can include in designated wines.
 So, Val di Cornia Rosso DOCG must be at least 40% Sangiovese (it had been 50%) and after that can be any combination of Cabernet Sauvignon or Merlot and up to 20% of any other authorised red grape but not the aromatic Aleatico.
 Lots of flexibility here and note the provision for the use of large proportions of French grapes.
 This is a Tuscan DOCG but basically in a Super Tuscan mould.
-If you want to be entirely ST about it and are one of the concentration of wineries around Suvereto, there is Val di Cornia Suvereto DOCG which now allows up to 100% of Cabernet or Merlot or the two combined, and allows up to 15% of other authorised varieties.
-As usual there are also monovarietal options: Val di Cornia Cabernet Sauvignon (or any of the usual French or Tuscan varieties) which must be at least 85% of the named grape.
+If you want to be entirely ST about it and are one of the concentration of wineries around Suvereto, there is Val di Cornia Suvereto DOCG which now allows up to 100% of Cabernet or Merlot or the two combined and allows up to 15% of other authorised varieties.
+As usual, there are also monovarietal options: Val di Cornia Cabernet Sauvignon (or any of the usual French or Tuscan varieties) which must be at least 85% of the named grape.

 Links to featured wineries:

-The Val di Cornia has also been effected positively by Bolgheri in that, once suitable land in Bolgheri was exhausted, people began to look over the border to nearby areas to do more of the same.
+The Val di Cornia has also been affected positively by Bolgheri in that, once suitable land in Bolgheri was exhausted, people began to look over the border to nearby areas to do more of the same.
 As a result, in the Val di Cornia, there is a mixture of locals making good and investment from near and far.
 The area runs from the coast at Piombino and then goes inland in a NE direction, around the main town of Suvereto, basically inland of the small spit of steep hills which separate it from Bolgheri on the coast.

 The Tuscan Maremma produces a great deal of attractive, fruity wine in a modern style.
 It doesn’t have quite enough super stars to raise its profile around the world.
 If you bracket Bolgheri from the equation, you could choose a handful, for example, Le Pupille in Scansano, Moris Farms in Massa Marittima and Castello del Terricio in Montescudaio.
 To these you can add Tua Rita, just below Suvereto.